C++ Standard Library: See also

 The following libraries implement much of the C++ Standard Library:

 Standard modules

-Ever since the modules were introduced in C++20, there has been no support for standard library modules until C++23.
+Although modules were first introduced in C++20, standard library modules were only standardised as part of the language in C++23.
 These named modules were added to include all items declared in both global and std namespaces provided by the importable standard headers.
-Macros are not allowed to be exportable, so users have to manually include or import headers that emit macros for use.
+Macros are not allowed to be exportable, so users have to manually include or import headers that emit macros for use, or can be alternatively exported as compile-time constants.

-Exports all declarations in namespace std and global storage allocation and deallocation functions that are provided by the importable C++ library headers including C library facilities (although declared in standard namespace).

-Exports the same declarations as the named module std, and additionally exports functions in global namespace in C library facilities.
+The C++ standard has reserved std and std.* as module names, however most compilers allow a flag to override this.

+The current standard library modules defined by the standard as of C++23 are:

+The above modules export the entire C++ standard library, meaning that as of currently, the standard library must be imported in its entirety.
+Importing a module imports all symbols marked with export.